 Symptoms of Long QT Syndrome

-Sometimes a fainting spell is mistaken for a seizure or it seems like a response to stress, or a child nearly drowns or does drown because they fainted while swimming.
+Sometimes a fainting spell is mistaken for a seizure or it seems like a response to stress.
+In other cases, a child drowns because they fainted while swimming.

-It's important to have a health care provider check your child if they faint, have a seizure or nearly drown and there's no clear reason.
-They should also be checked if you already know they have LQTS or if there are other family members with LQTS.
+Your child should be seen by their healthcare provider if they faint, have a seizure or nearly drown and there’s no clear reason.
+They should also be checked if you already know they have LQTS or if there are other family members with the condition.